antonk52/npm_scripts.nvim/README.md

 ### opts.package_manager

 String.
-Pick a package manager to use to run scripts. `npm` by default.
+Pick a package manager to use to run scripts.
+By default it searches for lock files and pick one of `bun`, `pnpm`, `yarn` or `npm`.
+If no lock files found fallbacks to `npm`.

 ### opts.run_script